by Milina Jovanovic

 Iranians prefer to eat accompanied by family members or other people.
 It is a common practice to serve tea after each meal.
 When snacks are eaten, they often consist of fruits and nuts.
 Rice is a common staple food.
 In general, foods are classified as cold and hot.
 Iranians believe that the balance of these two types of food is a key for being healthy.
 Many Iranian Americans do not value fast food and prefer home-made food.
 Like other strict Muslims, many Iranians do not eat pork.
 Beef, lamb, chicken and fish are the basis for many dishes.
 Rice and beans may be combined.

 Iranians and Iranian Americans celebrate the New Year on the first day of spring.
 This is connected to the belief that the world was created on the first day of spring, or Nourouz.
 Every family celebrates with the ceremonial table covered with a Persian rug and seven elements including sabzeh (sprouts symbolizing rebirth), samanu (a sweet pudding symbolizing the sophistication of Persian cooking), seeb (apple symbolizing health and beauty), and senjed (sweet dry fruit representing love).
 Other elements might be put on the ceremonial table, such as painted or colored eggs representing fertility, Persian flowers, mirrors, candles, the Koran or holy book, etc. The celebration lasts for ten days and usually includes a great number of people, even when Iranians live abroad.
 Very often, a part of the celebration includes open-air picnics.
 Every year, there is an all day event at Vasona Park in Los Gatos.
 Many Iranian Americans and members of the larger community enjoy these events and help promote the cultural heritage.

 Challenges in Santa Clara County

-Barriers to Education, Services and Benefits
+Barriers to Education, Services, and Benefits

 Educational Access in Santa Clara County

-Communication and Outreach in the Bosnian Community
+Communication & Outreach in the Iranian Community

 |Email your comments to: